lorenzobr/training-demo-application/README.md

 ## Live demo

-You can find a live demo of this application at [training.demo.teech.io](http://training.demo.teech.io)
+You can find a live demo of this application at <a href="http://training.demo.teech.io" target="_blank">training.demo.teech.io</a>

 ## Documentation